simon-rb/alibaba_cloud_scripts/create_ecs_instance/README.md

 This step details pulling the Docker image from ACR to an ECS instance and running it with appropriate configurations.

 1. **Log in to ECS Instance**:
-   - Access your ECS instance, e.g., via Alibaba Cloud console's Terminal Connect feature.
+   - Access your ECS instance using the Terminal Connect feature in the Alibaba Cloud console with e.g. temporary credentials.

 2. **Ensure Docker Is Installed**:
-   - Confirm Docker is installed on the ECS instance, typically handled by a user data script during instance setup.
+   - Confirm Docker is installed on the ECS instance, handled by a user data script during instance setup.

 3. **Authenticate to ACR on ECS**:
-   - Log in to your ACR from the ECS instance to access the Docker image:
+   - Log in to your ACR from the ECS instance to access the Docker image using the internal VPC address (for faster transfer):
      ```sh
      sudo docker login --username=your-username@your-alibaba-cloud-id registry-intl-vpc.eu-central-1.aliyuncs.com
      ```